Prescription and Medicines Centre

 We need to know the name, strength, dose and quantity of the drug or drugs you require.
 If you are on regular medication, you will have a computer request slip provided.
 Please use this whenever possible.

-Please allow two full working days for prescriptions to be processed and remember to take weekends and bank holidays into account.
+Please allow 72 hours for prescriptions to be processed and remember to take weekends and bank holidays into account.

 You can also order your repeat prescription at a pharmacy.
 If you choose to use this service, the pharmacist will bring it to us and collect it, so that you need only collect the medication from the pharmacy.
 For this service, you should allow 72 hours.